dipterix/rave-binder/README.md

 ### 3. Modify the Binder Badge in the README.md

 The 'Launch on Binder' badge in this README points to the template repository.
 You should modify it to point to your own repository.
-Keep the `urlpath=rstudio` parameter intact - that is what makes sure your repo will launch directly into RStudio

 ### 4. Add your R code and update README